schoolhouse-io/colmena-realworld-example-app/README.md

 * Synchronously, invoking a command or query on the other cell.
 This is a traditional [remote procedure call](https://en.wikipedia.org/wiki/Remote_procedure_call) we perform through a [central service registry](https://microservices.io/patterns/service-registry.html) we call [_the router_](https://github.com/schoolhouse-io/colmena-realworld-example-app/blob/master/lib/real_world/ports/router/in_memory.rb).
 * Asynchronously, listening to events produced by the other cell and reacting to them.
 We do this through an [event broker](https://github.com/schoolhouse-io/colmena-realworld-example-app/blob/master/lib/real_world/ports/event_broker/in_memory.rb).

 > In this example, both the router and event broker ports are implemented in-memory.
-The beauty of these interfaces is that they can be implemented by a service like RabbitMQ or Amazon Kinesis and connect cells deployed on different parts of the world, or written in different programming languages!
+The beauty of these interfaces is that they can be implemented by a service like RabbitMQ or Amazon Kinesis and connect cells deployed on different parts of the world; or even cells written in different programming languages!

 Here are a few examples of how we glue cells together in this RealWorld service:

 * A [counter listener](https://github.com/schoolhouse-io/colmena-realworld-example-app/blob/master/lib/real_world/tag/listeners/counter.rb) reacts to tags being added to or removed from an article and it updates a total count on the times a tag has been used.
 All the while, the `article` cell doesn't even know the `tag` cell exists.
 * The `api` cell is a bit special.
 It exposes some of the behavior of all cells in a RESTful HTTP API.
 As such, it needs to deal with authentication and authorization, hiding private data and aggregating several operations into [a more useful endpoint](https://github.com/schoolhouse-io/colmena-realworld-example-app/blob/master/lib/real_world/api/commands/api_register.rb), making several sub-calls to other cells in the process.
-We've recently found out someone named this pattern [API Composition](https://microservices.io/patterns/data/api-composition.html).
+We've recently found out this pattern [has its own name](https://microservices.io/patterns/data/api-composition.html).

 ![domain, application and framework layers in a cell](/media/cell_layers.png)